International Christian University High School

 International Christian University High School (国際基督教大学高等学校, Kokusai kirisutokyō daigaku kōtōgakkou) is a private high school located in Koganei, Tokyo, Japan.
+It is an affiliated school of the International Christian University.

 Background

-The International Christian University High School was founded in 1978 and is dedicated to the principles of the Christian faith and the Universal Declaration of Human Rights.
-The purpose of the school is to educate young people by providing them with the academic and social skills needed for making decisions based on eternal values, while cultivating a discriminating intelligence necessary in becoming responsible citizens of the world.
+The International Christian University High School was founded in 1978 and follows the principles of the Christian faith and the Universal Declaration of Human Rights.

-About two-thirds of the student body are students returning to Japan with valuable educational experiences abroad.
-Classes are divided according to achievement levels.
+About two-thirds of the student body are pupils planning to return to Japan.

-The whole curriculum is directed towards both high academic and high moral standards, and is designed to prepare its graduates to proceed to a broad spectrum of first-rate universities.
 Students who show outstanding results in academic studies and school activities are recommended to the International Christian University.